 This should not be new for any business leader, but Daniel Melka, CEO IBM Israel, nicely reviewed the mega-trends of the digital era, when he talked about “organizations which re-invent themselves to deal with the ever-changing business environment, and tied their success to insights derived from data”.
-Malka described the endless amount of data, the new communication channels between people, organizations and machines, and the new business models born in the cloud by APIs.
+Malka described the endless amount of data, the new communication channels between people, organizations, and machines, and the new business models born in the cloud by APIs.
 He mainly referred to company clients, but I believe that every trend he mentioned applies to employees too.

 The recipe for data product

 Dana Arditi, Strategy Service Line Leader in IBM, talked about the success in any analytics project.
 The secret sauce in her recipe is the people involved.
 “You need both domain experts and data scientists”, she explained.
-This talent combination enables to transform data to insights in a short time, and rapidly create a unique customer experience.
+This talent combination enables us to transform data into insights in a short time, and rapidly create a unique customer experience.
 The practice of combining various data sets from different sources, using machine learning and predictive models, to the final wrap-up in a customer interface, is parallel to many People Analytics case studies I know.
 The main difference is the target audience: employees who want to “consume” HR products, and managers who want more “democratized” HR insights.